 Anti Money Laundering (AML) procedures should seek to identify a PEP where applicable and carryout enhanced due diligence for the duration of a business relationship.

 From an Anti Money Laundering perspective additional care must first be taken to identify a PEP.
 When entering into a business relationship it is important to cross-check the individual against a recognised PEP database.
-You can find a free PEP search tool here to assist you with the identification process.

 It is important not to stigmatise a PEP, but rather to understand the relationship and carryout enhanced due diligence and to monitor their activity for suspicious behaviour.
 These measures are preventative and not criminal in nature.

-When entering clients on the MLVerify platform we will automatically cross-check the individual’s for PEP and Sanction matches.
+When entering clients on the MLVerify platform we will automatically cross-check the individuals for PEP and Sanction matches.